Their Eyes Were Watching God Theme of Race

 - Mrs. Turner takes white worship to a new religious and aesthetic level.
 How does she justify her worship of the white race?

 - Do white and black people speak the same way?
 If so, why doesn’t Hurston distinguish one race from another?
 If not, what do the differences say about the two races?

 - In this novel, is race more about skin color (let’s say, heritage and genetics) or culture?
 Does Hurston argue either way?

 - What does it mean that the protagonist, Janie, is genetically mostly white (her grandfather and father were Caucasian)?
 Does it mean anything?

 Chew on This

-In this novel, race based more strongly on shared culture than shared genetics.
-Janie resonates most strongly with black culture and therefore never doubts that she is black despite her heritage.
+In this novel, race is based more strongly on shared culture than shared genetics.
+Janie connects most strongly with black culture and therefore never doubts that she is black despite her heritage.